aqtongios/myios/readme.txt

 Git has a mutable index called stage. hu pei still prefers SVN My stupid boss still prefers SVN.
 Creating a new branch is quick.
+Creating a new branch is quick & simple.